MichaelHoffmeisterFesto/heos-remote/README.md

 The utility does not use registry nor configuration files.
 The configuration is solely done by command-line parameters.
 This limits the configrability of the tool.
 It is currently not possible to start the utility without command-line parameters, therefore simply double-click to the .exe does not work.
+The command line may contain single quotes, double quotes are difficult because of PowerShell string interpolation.

 The syntax is as follow (help screen):
 ```